From birth, baby is ready to learn about the world around. In this case treasure hunting!

 Imagine the excitement!
 When we eventually went to the farm, the children remembered the names of the animals, how many legs, colour, feel.
 Oh and smell!

-This went on for weeks after.
+They talked about the farm for weeks after the visit.
 The learning gained through using their different senses was amazing and hopefully it has stayed with then.

 The best learning takes place using multi sensory opportunities and following the children’s lead.
 Children enjoy real life experiences and items.

-If they enjoy the sound, feel, sight of the wrapping paper, then go with it.
+Children, especially babies, enjoy the sound, feel, sight of the wrapping paper and sensory sheets.

-What better way is there to learn writing skills.
+What better way is there to gain listening skills.
 If they enjoy making sounds with

 Treasure Hunting : Senses